TrackDR/trackdr-notes/Interviews/desiredpay.md

 ## Example - Single Tax Bracket 24%

-I want to make $120K a year.
+I want to make $120K a year after taxes.
 My tax rate is 24%

 If I was just considering one tax bracket, my equation would be $\frac{120000}{1-.24} = 157894.74$